YahooMing/ProjectJade/README.md

 SFML Library: Version 2.5.1 or later

-Additional Notes: A keyboard is required for optimal gameplay experience
+Additional Notes: A keyboard is required for optimal gameplay experience, resolution 1920x1080 is required for all the graphical assets.

 WARNING